Iagrah99/foodlogpro/README.md

 # FoodLogPro

-Welcome to **FoodLogPro**, a full-stack web application designed to help users track and manage their tea and dinner meals.
+Welcome to **FoodLogPro**, a full-stack web application designed to help users track and manage their tea/dinner meals.
 Originally created to streamline meal tracking for family use, this platform allows users to log meals, manage their account, and view insightful meal statistics.

 ## Table of Contents
 1. [Project Overview](#project-overview)